Human rights in Jamaica: Police violence

-The Montego Bay “Street People” scandal was a conspired attempt by the St James Parish Council truck and law enforcement to secretly transport groups of Homeless people in Montego Bay to a St Elizabeth parish to be dumped near a mud lake.
+The Montego Bay “Street People” scandal was a conspired attempt by the St James Parish Council truck and law enforcement to secretly transport groups of homeless people in Montego Bay to a St Elizabeth parish to be dumped near a mud lake.

-Killings of civilians by police in Jamaica remain an important topic in the discussion of human rights.
 Since the year 2000, out of an estimated 3000 police-related fatalities, only two police officers have been convicted of murder.
-This statistic is not plausible considering the lack of proper procedure carried out during investigation.
 As reported by Amnesty International, the government of Jamaica continues to foster a “culture of fear” with the impunity that is afforded law enforcement.

 On March 14, 2001, a shooting where 60 police officers converged on a house on the peripheries of Kingston, Jamaica gained media attention after the officers shot and killed seven young men at the home.

 LGBT rights

-Sodomy and/or buggery in Jamaica is a crime that can lead to prison time at hard labour for up to 10 years, however the law is oftentimes not enforced.
-Sexual behaviour between women is legal.
-Amnesty International, however, has received reports of violence against lesbians, including rape and other forms of sexual violence.
-Lesbians reportedly have been attacked on the grounds of "mannish" physical appearance or other visible "signs" of sexuality.
+Sodomy and/or buggery in Jamaica is a crime that can lead to prison time at hard labour for up to 10 years, however the Jamaican government argues the law is not enforced.
+However, sexual behaviour between women is legal.
+Even so, Amnesty International, has received reports of violence against lesbians, including rape and other forms of sexual violence.
+It is reported that lesbians have been attacked on the grounds of "mannish" physical appearance or other visible "signs" of sexuality.
 Some reports of abduction and rape come from inner-city communities, where local non-governmental organisations have expressed concerns about high incidences of violence against women.

-Jamaica has been described by some human rights groups as the most homophobic country in the world because of the high level of violent crime directed at LGBT people.
-The United States Department of State said that in 2012, "homophobia was widespread in the country".
+Jamaica has been described by some human rights groups as the most one of the most homophobic countries in the world because of the high level of violent crime directed at LGBT people.The United States Department of State has also reported that "homophobia was widespread in the country".